Looking for a Shaw SmartVoice Review?

 In other words, you’d be able to continue all communications until you get new desk phones, because your back end systems are safe.

-But this can be a two edged sword in that, if something happens at your phone providers data centre you are completely left at their mercy until they are able to get it back up and running again.
+If something happens at your phone providers data centre you are completely left at their mercy until they are able to get it back up and running again.

 The silver lining is, on the rare chance that the back end “brains” of the system are affected, you won’t be the only company that’s lost communications and you won’t be the only ones calling in to see what’s going on.